 Hankins Pass Trail is a 13.2 mile lightly trafficked out and back trail located near Lake George, Colorado that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking and walking and is accessible from May until October.
+The trail is primarily used for hiking and walking and is best used from May until October.

 The trail is a steady climb and can be approached from either the Spruce Grove or Twin Eagles trailheads.
 It offers solitude and an occasional view of the higher peaks to the northwest.
 The trail is in good shape and the frequent rock formations are a nice added feature.

 I took this from the east, starting at the Goose Creek TH.
 I walked to the high point in the pass, a little beyond, and then backtracked to the junction with 639, and hiked up it a bit before returning to the Goose Creek TH. total hiking, about five hours, with breaks along the way.
 I found the steady incline gentle, and was startled to see that the elevation gain was over 1,500'.
 Difficulties/inconveniences: a number of the log bridges over the creek are unstable, and long portions of the trail are very wet.
 Beauties: the changing forest-scape ... the shifts from Pondorosa to Aspen to Lodgewood are quite striking.
 Vistas are infrequent, but the sense of being deep in the forest is great ... this is a "the woods are lovely, dark, and deep" kind of hike.